Values and Honesty

 Dorm Room Visitation

-The following rules apply to both opposite-sex and same-sex couples’ visitation:
+The following rules apply to both opposite-sex and same-sex couples’ visitation and are guided first and foremost out of concern for student safety:

 - Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of dormitory citizenship, room cleanliness, and other factors.

-- Visitation is allowed on Friday and Saturday nights, from 8pm until 15 minutes before the earliest curfew of the youngest student.
+- Visitation is allowed on Friday and Saturday nights, from 8pm until 15 minutes before the curfew of the youngest student in the visitation.

 - Study Parietals, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.

-- For underclassmen, the door must be open as wide as a trash can and the room’s main overhead light must be turned on.
+- For ninth- and tenth-graders, the door must be open as wide as a trash can and the room’s main overhead light must be turned on.

-- For upperclassmen, the door must be open as wide as a shoe, and a light source (not a computer display) must be on.
+- For juniors and seniors, the door must be open as wide as shoe, and a light source (not a computer display) must be on.

-- Visiting students and their hosts must check-in and check-out with an on-duty faculty member in the dorm.
+- Visiting students and their hosts must check-in and check-out, in person, with the on-duty faculty member in the dorm.

 Common Room Visitation